MarkJelic/TEC-1G/Coding/Readme.md

 <img width="478" height="146" alt="image" src="https://github.com/user-attachments/assets/f3a520eb-31c3-4731-83c4-f0cecf832b20" /><br>

-### Assembler
+## Assembler

 This is where the options really broaden out and everyone will have a favourite and it will be the hill they die on!
-It also very much depends on which OS platfrom you are on, as most are not cross-platform and many only have Windows binaries, which is disapoiting.
+It also very much depends on which OS platfrom you are on, as most are not cross-platform and many only have Windows binaries, which is disapointing.

 In an effort to simplify and unify this piece of the puzzle, so that code that is released on this site can be compiled on any platform, we have chosen to standardise on using ASM80.
-This compiler can be used in any Internet Browser on any platform be visiting www.asm80.com
+This compiler can be used in any Internet Browser on any platform by visiting www.asm80.com

 It has an integrated Code Editor as well, but it won't take you long to realise this is a slow and cumbersome way to develop code and upload it to the TEC-1G.

-Thankfully the developer has released the assembler engine as a Node.js applicaiton which means that ANY platform shoud be able to install it and then use it from the command line.
-And this means it can be integrated into VS Code as a command line assembler that you can initiate with a single keystroke.
+Thankfully the developer has released the assembler engine as a Node.js applicaiton which means that ANY platform should be able to install it and then use it from the command line.
+This means it can be integrated into VS Code as a command line assembler that you can initiate with a single keystroke.
+Detailed instructions for each of the three main platforms are below.

-Please consider donating to the project so development can continue.
+Please consider donating to the ASM80 project so development can continue.

-### Serial Terminal Software
+## Serial Terminal

-This is yet another polarising piece of the puzzle with everyone having their favorites but in an effort to make it possible for the community to help each other, we have chosen to support CoolTerm because once again, it is available on all the major plaforms.
+This is yet another polarising piece of the puzzle with everyone having their favorites but in an effort to make it possible for the community to help each other, we have chosen to support [CoolTerm](https://www.freeware.the-meiers.org) because once again, it is available on all the major plaforms.

 The Serial Terminal Software allows you to send and receive files to and from the TEC-1G via the USB cable connected to the FTDI module.